ZhangLabGT/LinRace/README.md

 **c**.
 A detailed look of two GES (Gene Expression Subtrees) in LinRace reconstructed tree with inferred ancestral states.
 **Note**: Due to GitHub LFS quota issue, raw matrix.mtx.gz files used for the vignette is not uploaded yet.
 One can find the corresponding datasets in [[GSE117542]](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE117542).
 ## Contact

-GitHub issues are welcomed.
+Other datasets used in the paper can be requested and GitHub issues are welcomed.
 It is also possible to send email to the main author `Xinhai Pan (xpan78 at gatech.edu)`.